tonytandata/practice-playwright/README.md

 # practice-playwright
 Practicing against: https://the-internet.herokuapp.com/

+# Playwright vs Selenium

 # Playwright TestNG Project

 This project is generated from an archetype.
 It exists out of TestNG, Playwright, Allure and OWNER as the main dependencies.

+## Selenium vs Playwright

+In Selenium, using the WebDriver protocol, the tests (client) sends HTTP requests to the selenium server (holding the webdriver).
+The server then sends response back to the client.
+However, there is a disconnect afterward.

+In Playwright, using the WebSocket protocol, it just needs to establish connection once, and there is no disconnect.
+Since there is no disconnection, it is much faster in comparison.

 ## Run tests